Menu

 Literacy

-We strongly advise that you regularly share stories with your child at home.
-This is key to supporting their communication, language and speech development, and is also a wonderful bonding experience which supports their personal, social and emotional development.
+We strongly encourage you to share stories regularly with your child at home.
+This not only supports their communication, language, and speech development but also creates a special bonding experience that nurtures their personal, social, and emotional growth.

-The children will be supported to access maths in lots of exciting and practical ways.
-We will use number and finger rhymes in maths as a way to familiarise pupils with the numbers 1 to 5, when counting both forwards and backwards, and encouraging pupils to join in.
-This will then be supported through the use of games and activities such as playing hide and seek, or rocket-launch countdowns and within provision.
+Children will explore mathematics in many exciting and practical ways.
+We will use number rhymes and finger rhymes to help pupils become familiar with the numbers 1 to 5, counting both forwards and backwards, and encouraging them to join in.
+These skills will be reinforced through fun games and activities such as hide and seek or rocket-launch countdowns.

 Understanding the World

-Pupils are provided with a variety of opportunities to develop their imagination and encourage creativity both indoors and outdoors.
-Our resources include drawing, painting, role play areas, songs, musical instruments, construction toys and junk modelling.
+Children are provided with a wide variety of opportunities to develop their imagination and creativity, both indoors and outdoors.
+Our resources include drawing and painting materials, role play areas, musical instruments, songs, construction toys, and junk modelling.

 Top